tinyCLUNX33

 west update

-4. Build a sample application from this example repository, for instance app_imx219.
+4. Build a sample application from this example repository, for instance app_shell for RTL010.

 west build --board tinyclunx33@rev2/rtl010 --shield tinyclunx33_devkit_rev2